rizaldydeta/Hackintosh-Asus-X441UV/README.md

 --------------------------------------------------------------------------------------------

 ### Not Worked / Bugs
-- [ ] Nvidia GT920mx (Nvidia Switchable GPU / Optimus is not supported by Hackintosh)
+- [:heavy_multiplication_x:] Nvidia GT920mx (Nvidia Switchable GPU / Optimus is not supported by Hackintosh)
 - [ ] Bluetooth (Need Boot to Windows First)
 - [ ] Etc